-Almost always, the bail bondsman will ask for collateral with the transaction.
-This is understandable, considering the risks that are involved.
-An inmate is a flight risk, and are plenty of occasions where a bondsman had to employ the services of a bounty hunter to recover the fleeing suspect.
+Almost always, the bonding company will ask for collateral with the deal.
+This is understandable, considering the risks involved.
+An offender is a flight risk, and are many occasions where a bondsman needed to employ the services of a bounty hunter to bring back the fleeing defendant.

-But what is acceptable as collateral?
-In a nut-shell, when a bonding company considers something valuable, you are able to use it as a guarantee for the bond.
-Listed below are a number of examples:
+But what is accepted as collateral?
+Basically, if a bondsman considers an asset valuable, you are able to use it as collateral for the bail bond.
+Below are a some examples:

 - Bank accounts

 If you can't afford the bond right now, bail bonds companies usually offer payment plans that you can make use of.
 Just talk to the bondsman to determine what option is best suited when it comes to your circumstances.